nithishsriramoju/Basic_Temperature_Models_Of_Different_Planets/README.md

 ##### This project aims to model vertical temperature profile data and compare with vertical profile data mentioned in Planetary Atmospheres by F.W.Taylor

-##### Vertical Temperature Models are programmed using simple assumptions like presence of Atmospheric layers, Convection and In the Mars case two cases i.e. with dust and without dust influence
+##### Vertical temperature profile models are programmed using simple assumptions like presence of Atmospheric layers, Convection and In the Mars case two cases i.e. with dust and without dust influence

 ##### Temperature profiles of Earth, Mars, Titan and Venus are presented